 On almost all public transport, dogs are taken along with pleasure, please mind that it has to be kept on a lead and wear a muzzle.
-Further information about this topic you can find in the corresponding article.
+Further information you can find in the corresponding article.

 What else is needed?

-- Every dog must be marked either by a clearly readable tattoo or a microchip.
+- Marking either by a clearly readable tattoo or a microchip

 - EU pet passport where the valid anti-rabies vaccination appears